UKHomeOffice/hocs/documentation/code-repos.md

 Sends emails to users based on system events.

 [hocs-search](https://github.com/UKHomeOffice/hocs-search)
-Serves the search functionality through the use of `elasticsearch`.
+Serves the search functionality through the use of `elasticsearch` /  `opensearch`.

 [hocs-templates](https://github.com/UKHomeOffice/hocs-templates)
 Handles templates stored in S3 for use within caseworking functions.